terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-- 🎉 To celebrate the birth of my little angel, I am pleased to announce the release of version `1.14.0` of Publish Tool.
+- 🎉 I am pleased to announce the `1.14.0` release of Publish Tool.

 - In this update, we have added several new platforms, including JianShu, Juejin, as well as Hugo, Jekyll, Vuepress, Vuepress2, and Vitepress.
 The latter platforms are also compatible with both `Github` and `Gitlab`.